sparkflows/sparkflows-docs/docs/user-guide/scheduler/index.rst

 In Sparkflows, there are two ways to schedule pipelines:

 * Using Cron in the Scheduler
-* Using Scheduler with choosing options from the UI.
+* Using Scheduler with choosing options from the UI

 Actions that can be taken